kostandinang/quartz/content/products/cloudmeet.md

 ---
 title: CloudMeet
 description: Video conferencing SaaS
 tags:
   - product
+draft: false
 ---

-Video conferencing SaaS
+Embeddeable video conferencing SaaS

 > [!error] Status: Defunct

-CloudMeet is a SaaS video conferencing platform that originated as a spin-off from [Ritech](https://www.ritech.co), where I served as a senior engineer for three years.
+CloudMeet is a SaaS video conferencing platform that originated late 2020 as a spin-off from [Ritech](https://www.ritech.co), where I served as a senior engineer for three years.

 ## The beginning